wonanut/A-star-simulator/README.md

 # A star algorithm simulator

 Implemented in javascript, this project helps you better understand how A* algorithm works for it **draws** how A* algorithm works step by step.
+You can [click here to visit the online demo](https://wonanut.github.io/archives/A-star/)